ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Hidden Power of Suspense: Rethinking Data Fetching in React - <a href="https://javascript.plainenglish.io/the-hidden-power-of-suspense-rethinking-data-fetching-in-react-d02e1db2078b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Serhii Malyshev`**

+<blockquote>Stop treating Suspense like a loading spinner API.
+Start treating it like a restoration of composition.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+7 JavaScript Tools So Useful, They Feel Like Cheating - <a href="https://javascript.plainenglish.io/7-javascript-tools-so-useful-they-feel-like-cheating-2dddcb0a1874?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>I stopped writing boilerplate the day I found these now everything feels like autopilot
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
 How I Cut 40% Off Rendering Time Using OffscreenCanvas and WebGL - <a href="https://javascript.plainenglish.io/how-i-cut-40-off-rendering-time-using-offscreencanvas-and-webgl-368df5c2335f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Michael Preston`**

 <blockquote>A hands-on exploration of advanced graphics optimization in modern JavaScript apps.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 9 Tree-Shaking Secrets for a Faster, More Efficient JavaScript Application - <a href="https://medium.com/write-a-catalyst/9-tree-shaking-secrets-for-a-faster-more-efficient-javascript-application-0acf85a1620c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Tabish anwar`**

 <blockquote>Tired of massive JavaScript bundles slowing your site to a crawl?
 Tree-shaking is the secret weapon you need to understand.
 Continue reading on Write A Catalyst »</blockquote>

-<h3>3.
+<h3>5.
 9 Mistakes Every Beginner Frontend Developer Makes - <a href="https://javascript.plainenglish.io/9-mistakes-every-beginner-frontend-developer-makes-9ce449500f11?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gatik Rajput`**

 <blockquote>You’re not a bad developer.
 You’re just making the same rookie mistakes we all did.
 But it’s time to level up.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 Why Most Developers Misunderstand JavaScript — Until They See This - <a href="https://javascript.plainenglish.io/why-most-developers-misunderstand-javascript-until-they-see-this-ceadd069823e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Anugya Singhal `**

 <blockquote>A plain-English guide to fixing the five biggest misconceptions that hold beginners back
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 Best Java Course in Borivali, Mumbai — Learn Core Java from Industry Experts - <a href="https://medium.com/@shweta.trrev/best-java-course-in-borivali-mumbai-learn-core-java-from-industry-experts-cc5433f96914?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shweta Chaturvedi`**

 <blockquote>Java remains one of the most in-demand programming languages across the world — powering everything from Android applications to…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Master Java Programming in Borivali — Learn from Experts at Just Academy - <a href="https://medium.com/@shweta.trrev/master-java-programming-in-borivali-learn-from-experts-at-just-academy-202597f086f0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shweta Chaturvedi`**

-<blockquote>Are you looking to build a strong foundation in Java programming and kickstart your career in software development?
-If you’re based in…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Best Java Frameworks 2025: The Tools Powering the Next Generation of Web and Backend Development! - <a href="https://enstacked.medium.com/best-java-frameworks-2025-the-tools-powering-the-next-generation-of-web-and-backend-development-96869ce4bf23?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Enstacked`**

-<blockquote>Explore top Java frameworks of 2025 shaping next-gen web and backend development with speed, scalability, and enterprise-ready performance.
 Continue reading on Medium »</blockquote>

 <br/>